Tips for how to clean your emerald ring and emerald jewelry at home and caring for emeralds

 Hundreds of years ago, gemstone cutters discovered and pioneered the practice of bathing emerald gemstones in natural oils.
 This is referred to as the process of oil treatment for emeralds and was done to fill the fissures and enhance the appearance of the emerald gemstones.
 The oils seep into the natural cracks and fissures in the gemstone and ‘soften’ the appearance of these natural flaws.

 Today, a few hundred years later, in sophisticated laboratories, man has developed many other types of synthetic permanent filler that are used in the process.
-Some of these have a longer life than those of the natural oils used in the days gone by and these treatments do not affect the value of emeralds.
+Some of these have a longer or permanent life than those of the natural oils used in the days gone by and these treatments do not affect the value of emeralds, if they are only for internal filling.
 On the contrary, the emerald never will change.
-Be careful, however, to remember that only if the emeralds have not been refilled do serious visible fractures or cracks appear and threaten the gemstone’s integrity.
+Be careful, however, to remember that only if the emeralds have not been refilled do serious visible fractures, pits or cracks appear and threaten the gemstone’s integrity.
 This is why the 10x magnifying loupe is so important to spot concealed hairline fractures.
 (See photos below).

 Important Questions Today: Is a permanent treatment with synthetic fillings better than using natural oils?
-Yes for me, because a synthetic permanent substance eliminates the traditional re-oiling of emeralds without diminishing its quality and value.
+Yes for me, because a synthetic permanent substance eliminates the traditional re-oiling of emeralds without diminishing its quality and value. but repeat, on the surfaces the synthetic filling will change on the time but not inside of the gem.
 We use both treatments, depending on each individual gemstone and the preference of our customers.
-There is no difference at a simple glance, but only in labs under microscopic examination.We do not deal with this kind of emeralds:
+There is no difference at a simple glance, but only in labs under microscopic examination.We do not deal with this kind of emeralds: Fractures and pits with synthetic filling

 Caring for emerald jewelry starts with proper wear.
 This means knowing when to put on your jewelry and when to take it off.
 Put jewelry on after applying makeup, body lotions, perfume and hairspray.
 Avoid touching emeralds or precious stones directly with your hands because skin oils dull their appearance.
 Remove your emerald jewelry if you’re going to practice sports or do any manual labor, such as gardening, painting or chores at home.
 Rings or bracelets can be easily broken or bent if they catch or hook on fabric.
 Emeralds (and even diamonds!) can chip or crack if they’re knocked against a hard surface.
 If you wear earrings, it’s usually best to remove them while sleeping or when having your hair styled